marcomarino123/magnopy/docs/source/development/branches.rst

 =============================

 At any moment of your work on the feature or bugfix, you can push changes to your forked repository.
-For the first push, you should create a new branch in your forked repository.
+With the first push, you should create a new branch in your forked repository.
 For example, if you named your local branch as ``new-cool-feature``, type

 .. code-block:: bash